Ferhatmedtahar/Pardy/notes.md

 - to do that we need to know where the role is stored like cookie or figure out where to store the admin on the cookie redreict , rewrite url , dont forget the matcher

+---

+# non-form server actions

+In Next.js, Server Actions are not limited to form submissions; they can be integrated into various parts of your application, such as event handlers and React hooks.
+This allows for dynamic server-side operations in response to user interactions or lifecycle events.

+we can use server actions on client component

+we can do useTransition when switching between tabs or showing some data which are not that important , bcs the heavy state changes or fetching will interupt the ui and not allow it to do anyting

+- we can revalidate after some time like every hour using time based revalidation : fetch("url", {next:{revalidate:3600}}) or export const revalidate=3600 on page or layout if its not using cookies

+on demand revalidation

+to opt out from cache we use revalidate =0 or no store